 In addition, for reassurance, the results of any statistical analysis iScoil carries out are presented anonymously and will not contain any personally identifiable information.

-We collect and use personal information to meet legal requirements and legitimate public interests as set out in the Education Welfare Act 2000 and/or the Child First Act 2015, Employment Equality Act 1998, Irish Data Protection Act 2018, General Data Protection Regulation (GDPR).
+We collect and use personal information to meet legal requirements and legitimate public interests as set out in the Education Welfare Act 2000 and/or the Children First Act 2015, Employment Equality Act 1998-2015, Data Protection Act 2018, General Data Protection Regulation (GDPR).

 To comply with GDPR, the information iScoil has collected, fulfils one of the following reasons from Article 6 of GDPR:

-- 1(b) it is necessary to your evaluate your job application prior to entering into a contract
+- 1(b) it is necessary to evaluate your job application prior to entering into a contract

 - 1(c) it is necessary for compliance with a legal obligation to which iScoil is subject